Loosekonnection/randomPwdGen/README.md

 *   Q1: Please choose a password length between 8 and 128 characters long.

-    *   The user must be advised of the minimum and maximum charater choice available.
+    *   The user must be advised of the minimum and maximum character choice available.
     *   If the number input by the end user is outside of 8 - 128, the user must be prompted to try again.
     *   If the number input by the end user is between 8 and 128, the next question must be presented.

 *   Q2-Q5: These questions are of Yes or No choice, for this a true or false confirm can be used.

     *   If the answer to any of these questions is True, the respective characters need to be in the randomly generated password.
-    *   If the answer to any of these questions is fales, we need to filter/exculed these from the randomly generated password.
+    *   If the answer to any of these questions is false, we need to filter/excluded these from the randomly generated password.
     *   If a user chooses false to all of these questions, no password can be generated.
-The page will then need to notify the end user that they must at a minimum include at least one of the character types or the password to be genterated.
+The page will then need to notify the end user that they must at a minimum include at least one of the character types or the password to be generated.

 ---